pingidentity-developers-experience/ping-p1-terraform-sample-apps/BXRetail-Terraform-pkg/README.md

 | vars.tf | HCL that declares [variables](https://developer.hashicorp.com/terraform/language/values/variables) that will be needed in defining your environment/infrastructure. |
 | versions.tf | HCL declaring [required providers](https://developer.hashicorp.com/terraform/language/providers/requirements#requiring-providers) & versions to use. |

-## Cloning the Project
+# Getting Started
 ## Configure PingOne for Terraform access

 If not done so already, first configure your PingOne organization for Terraform access by following the instructions at the [PingOne Terraform provider Getting Started Guide](https://pingidentity.github.io/terraform-docs/getting-started/pingone/#configure-pingone-for-terraform-access).

+## Cloning the Project
 ### Variables
-After cloning the project, navigate to `/terraform` and create a `terraform.tfvars` file with the following:
+After cloning the project, in a code editor navigate to `/terraform` and create a file named `terraform.tfvars` with the following:

 ```hcl
 region            = "{{ NorthAmerica | Canada | Asia | Europe }}"